The Architecture Portfolio Guide

 "How can a mixed-use tower use its ground plane to repair a fractured pedestrian network while maintaining structural efficiency above?"
 (Identifies a spatial problem and implies a design strategy specific to this project.)

 PRO TIP: If you can swap your project statement between two different projects and it still makes sense, the statement is too generic.
-A good statement should only be true for the specific design it describes and should guide the reader toward understanding the project's unique contribution.
+A good statement should only be true for the specific design it describes.
+It should guide both the reader's interpretation and your own decisions about which drawings to include.

 The Two-Paragraph Project Description